kiru883/ICVR/README.md

 # Solution explanation
 ## 1. EDA
-Below you can see Q&A about data in this task, EDA available by this [link](https://nbviewer.org/github/kiru883/ICVR/blob/main/notebooks/EDA.ipynb).
+Below you can see Q&A about data in this task, EDA available by this [link](https://nbviewer.org/github/kiru883/ICVR/blob/main/notebooks/EDA.ipynb) or /notebooks/EDA.ipynb.
 Below image i write conclusion and tell about bad annotated data.
 ![](eda_qa.png)
 __Conclusion__.
 This is task of workers/his equipment detection (maybe with goal of compliance of labor protection).
 There are 3 classes: vest(class 0), helmet(class 1), person(class 2).
 Dataset has 3222 annotated images in jpg format of same size - 1080x1920.
 Markup is in the yolo format